General Terms & Conditions

 Article 14.
 Intellectual property

 14.1 Woosa reserves all intellectual property rights with regard to the Plugin and its operation, as well as the company name and the texts, images and other content of any nature displayed on the Website.
-The Licensee is forbidden to reproduce, reproduce, reproduce, reproduce, distribute or distribute these goods or use them or have them used in any other way, other than from the nature or scope of the Agreement or the normal use of the Website ensues.
+The Licensee is forbidden to reproduce, reproduce, copy, re-sell or distribute these goods or use them or have them used in any other way, other than from the nature or scope of the Agreement or the normal use of the Website ensues.

 14.2 A breach of the provisions of the previous paragraph attributable to the Licensee gives Woosa the right to claim immediate rectification of the breach, as well as damages to be determined on the basis of the nature and extent of the breach.